SchaeferJ/Blockchain_Parser/README.md

 # Bitcoin to Neo4j

 The code in this repository is an end-to-end solution for loading all bitcoin transactions in the blockchain into a Neo4j graph database.
-It is written in Python 3 and optimized for Linux, but also works on MacOS and Windows.
+It is written in Python 3 and optimized for Linux, but the single-core version also works on MacOS and Windows.
 Windows users might have to compile some of the dependencies manually.

 ## Considerations